mworles/upset_detector/README.md

 To visualize classifier performance, I produced ROC curves for each algorithm.
 I noticed that the top 3 algorithms each had distinct areas of superior performance on ROC curves.
 Combining these 3 model into an ensemble might produce even better predictions.

 ![roc](images/test_ROC.jpg)

 ### Business Use Case

-#####Upset model performance in single tournament
+##### Upset model performance in single tournament
 To assess how the model would perform in a typical use case, I used the logistic regression classifier to predict upsets in a single season, the 2017 tournament.
 Model predictions produced the results shown in the confusion matrix and metrics below.
-The model predicted 8 of 10 true upsets, and of the 15 upset predictions, 8 were correct.
-Overall accuracy was 0.79, with 33 of 42 games predicted correctly.

-**Confusion matrix and classification metrics for 2017 tournament**
+###### Confusion matrix and classification metrics - 2017 tournament

 ![confusion_matrix](images/confusion_matrix.jpg)

 | *F1* score | Recall | Precision | Accuracy |
 | ---------- | ------ | --------- | -------- |
 | 0.64 | 0.80 | 0.53 | 0.79 |

+The model predicted 8 of 10 true upsets, and of the 15 upset predictions, 8 were correct.
+Overall accuracy was 0.79, with 33 of 42 games predicted correctly.

-#####Competitive Benchmark Comparison
+##### Competitive Benchmark Comparison
 To compare this performance to predictions from other models, I obtained all participant prediction files from the public release of the [2017 Kaggle contest](https://www.kaggle.com/c/march-machine-learning-mania-2017).
 Although the main goal of this context is not to predict upsets accurately, it would still serve as